Simple Fruit Salad

 When choosing your kiwi look for these characteristics:

 - A good kiwi will have a smooth outer skin that is not wrinkled.

-- The skin should also be evenly coloured and not discoloured.
+- The skin should also be evenly colored and not discolored in any way.

 - When you squeeze a kiwi fruit it should not be overly soft but it should give a little; if it's too hard - it will be tart to taste.

-When you follow these three tips you should get a very sweet and enjoyable kiwi.
-When kiwi is added to a fruit salad they provide not only their unique sweetness but a great green color impact too.
-Remember we eat first with our eyes!
+When you follow these three tips you should get a nice, sweet and enjoyable kiwi.
+When kiwi is added to a fruit salad they provide not only their unique sweetness but an appealing green color component.
+Remember we first eat with our eyes!

 Simple Fruit Salad with Blueberries